Pancha Prakriti (Five Goddesses): Theological significance

 In Shakta philosophy, Mula Prakriti refers to the primordial cosmic energy from which the universe manifests.
 The Brahma Vaivarta Purana describes how this supreme feminine principle, when it desired to create, took five distinct forms to accomplish different aspects of cosmic creation and maintenance.

 Each goddess in the Pancha Prakriti represents a specific aspect of divine power:

 Durga-Parvati is described as the first prakriti and the all-powerful form (sarva-shaktimaya).
 She is the energy of Shiva and represents the transformative power that eliminates sorrow, grief, and anxiety.
-The texts describe her as having many names including wisdom (jnana), sleep (nidra), hunger (kshudha), shadow (chhaya), compassion (karuna), peace (shanti), radiance (kanti), consciousness (chetana), memory (smriti), and mother (mata).
+The texts describe her as having many names including jnana (wisdom), nidra (sleep), kshudha (hunger), chhaya (shadow), karuna (compassion), shanti (peace), kanti (radiance), chetana (consciousness), smriti (memory), and mata (mother).

-Mahalakshmi is identified as the second prakriti and is characterized as supreme sattva-swaroopa (embodiment of the quality of goodness).
+Mahalakshmi is identified as the second prakriti and is characterized as supreme sattva-svarupa (embodiment of the quality of goodness).
 She is described as the ultimate power of Narayana and his beloved consort.
 Her form is said to be calm by nature with a glow comparable to millions of moons together.
-She is depicted as devoid of negative qualities such as lust (kama), anger (krodha), passion (lobha), fascination (moha), ego (ahamkara), and greed (matsarya).
+She is depicted as devoid of negative qualities such as kama (lust), krodha (anger), lobha (passion), moha (fascination), ahamkara (ego), and matsarya (greed).

 Saraswati represents the third prakriti and presides over speech, learning, and the arts.
 She is the energy of Brahma, the creator deity, and is considered the mother of the Vedas.
 All scriptures and sacred knowledge are said to flow from her essence.

-Gayatri-Savitri is the fourth prakriti and is revered as Ved Mata (Mother of the Vedas).
+Gayatri-Savitri is the fourth prakriti and is revered as Vedamata (mother of the Vedas).
 She is also known as the mother of mantras and tantras.
 Gayatri is the beloved energy of Brahma and is associated with the famous Gayatri Mantra.
-Her form is described as supremely blissful (paramananda-swarupini) and she is considered Purna Brahma swarupini (complete form of Brahman).
+Her form is described as paramananda-svarupini (supremely blissful) and she is considered purnabrahma-svarupini (complete form of Brahman).
 She possesses the power to liberate her devotees and is considered the master of all powers.

 Radha is identified as the fifth and final manifestation of Mula Prakriti.
-She is described as Purna Parbrahm Krishna's consort and the presiding deity of love (prema) and life (jivana).
-She is called Raseshwari (queen of rasa or divine aesthetic experience) and Panchaparan swaruparni (having five supreme forms).
-Radha is said to preside over the five pranas (vital life forces) and was manifested in Rasamandal (the circle of divine play).
+She is described as Krishna's consort in his form of Purna Parabrahma and the presiding deity of prema (love) and jivana (life).
+She is called Raseshvari (queen of rasa or divine aesthetic experience) and Panchaparna svaruparni (having five supreme forms).
+Radha is said to preside over the five pranas (vital life forces) and was manifested in rasamandala (the circle of divine play).